bynect/algorithm-w/README.md

 # hm-inference

-The type inference is based on the paper [Algorithm W Step by Step](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.65.7733&rep=rep1&type=pdf).
+The implementation is based on the paper [Algorithm W Step by Step][algo-w], with the addition of n-tuples.

 ```txt
 exp ::= x                           -- variable